 “Now Joseph’s brothers saw him in the distance, and before he arrived, they plotted to kill him.
 “Here comes that dreamer!” they said to one another.
 “Come now, let us kill him and throw him into one of the pits.
 We can say that a vicious animal has devoured him.
 Then we shall see what becomes of his dreams!”
 (Genesis 37:18-19).

-As we follow along, we see that after the giving of the mantle, the anointing oil poured out, and spiritual gifts comes jealousy and hatred that is so violent that they throw him in a pit and discuss murdering him.
+As we follow along, we see that after the giving of the mantle, the anointing, and the spiritual gifts, then comes jealousy and hatred that is so violent they throw him in a pit and discuss murdering him.
 The young prophet and even the older prophet experience this in major ways.
 When Joseph’s coat is given to his father with the blood of a goat, he says, a vicious animal has done this—yes, their wild beastly nature had taken over.
 Notice the goat is used to dip Joseph’s mantle in.
 Often the prophet is made the scapegoat in the family.
-Prophetic ones often cause the other members of the family to see their reflection, their faults, and injustices.
-The scapegoat often sees the things in the family that needs corrected, healed, changed, and made holy, but most people do not like looking in the mirror, and they don’t want to hear correction from their younger brother.
+Prophetic ones cause the other members of the family to see their reflection, their faults, and injustices.
+The scapegoat often sees the things in the family that needs corrected, healed, changed, and made holy, but most people do not like looking in the mirror, and they don’t want to hear correction from their younger siblings.

 “Rabbi Chiya: Regarding Isaac [when he felt Jacob’s goatskin-covered arms] the verse states, “Are you indeed my son Esau or not?”
 (Gen. 27:21).
 And therefore regarding Jacob the verse states, “Is it your son’s tunic or not?”
 This is all because the Holy One, blessed be He, is meticulous with tzadikim to a hair’s breadth.”